Saigon (1948 film): Production

-In May 1943, Harry Hervey sold an original story to MGM about the Japanese Invasion of Indo-China called Saigon.
+In May 1943, Harry Hervey sold an original story to MGM about the Japanese invasion of French Indochina called Saigon.
 This film was never made.
-In October 1945 it was announced Paramount would make a film called Saigon about the relationship between a British officer and American woman during the Japanese occupation of Indo-China.
+In October 1945 it was announced that Paramount would make a film called Saigon about the relationship between a British officer and an American woman during the Japanese occupation of Indochina.
 Wells Root was to write and produce.
 Eventually the studio abandoned this project, in early 1946.

-Later, the studio decided to use the title for a new story, set in post-WWII Indo-China and starring Alan Ladd, who had previously appeared in exotic adventure tales such as China and (the then still unreleased) Calcutta.
+Later, the studio decided to use the title for a new story, set in post-World War II Indochina and starring Alan Ladd, who had previously appeared in exotic adventure tales such as China and (the then still unreleased) Calcutta.
 In September 1946 it was announced Ladd would star, PJ Wolfson would produce and James Henagan and John Leman were writing the script.
 Leslie Fenton was assigned to direct in October.
 It was meant to start that month but shooting was pushed back when Wild Harvest (1947), starring Ladd, took an extra 10 days to film.
 This meant that Fenton was replaced as director on The Big Clock by John Farrow.

 Douglas Dick was cast in November.
 Luther Adler joined the same month.

 Filming took place in late 1946 and early 1947.
 For the movie, Veronica Lake reverted to her famous "peek-a-boo bob" hairstyle, which she had abandoned during the war at the request of the government because female factory workers kept getting their hair caught in machinery while imitating it.

 Reception

 Critical

 Film critic Philip K. Scheuer in his review of Saigon for the Los Angeles Times, called the film "long on atmosphere and short on logic."
 In a similar vein, Bosley Crowther simply dismissed the film as "sorry" and "a fine lot of super-silly moonshine, more to be laughed at than esteemed."

-Diabolique magazine says "it's the least effective" of the Lake-Ladd teamings arguing" It starts off excellently but tails away in its second half.
+Diabolique magazine says "it's the least effective" of the Lake-Ladd teamings, arguing "It starts off excellently but tails away in its second half.
 The storyline feels cobbled together from elements of previous Paramount hits, particularly ones starring Ladd."